yushansu/COS598D_Assignment2/README.md

 ### 3.2 Hyper-parameters

-Please show how the variations on number of channels and filter size will affect speedup.
+Please show how the variations on number of channels and filter size will affect speedup of inference.
-Please refer to Fig.4(b-c) in the original paper.
+Please refer to Fig.4(b-c) in the original paper [1].

 For simplicity, we conduct this experiment on MNIST with LeNet5 only.
 Specifically:

 Case 1: We fix all the filter size in the default setting.
 We change the number of channels of `self.bin_conv2` layer in `LeNet_5`.
 The default number of channels ***k*** is `50`.
 You need to record the spead up with `k \in [10, 30, 50, 128, 512, 1024]`.

 Case 2: We fix all the number of channels in the default setting.
 We change chage the filter size of `self.bin_conv2` layer in `LeNet_5`.
 The default filter size ***s*** is `5`.
-You need to record the spead up with `k \in [1, 2, 3, 4, 5, 6, 7, 8]`.
+You need to record the spead up with `s \in [1, 2, 3, 4, 5, 6, 7, 8]`.

-Please change the input channle for `self.ip1` correspondingly.
+Please change the input channel for `self.ip1` correspondingly.

 ### 3.3 Discuss your results
 Please describe the settings of your experiments.
 Please include the required results (described in 3.1 and 3.2).
 Please add captions to describe your figures and tables.
-Please analyze the advangetages and limitations of XNOR-NET.
+Please analyze the advantages and limitations of XNOR-NET.
 It would be best to write brief discussions on your results, such as the patterns (what and why), conclusions, and any observations you want to discuss.